-Fortune is a diversified mining and resource development company with mineral deposits in the advanced exploration and development stage, as well as exploration projects, located in Canada.
-The Company is currently focused on the NICO gold-cobalt-bismuth-copper deposit ("NICO") in the Northwest Territories ("NWT").
-As part of the development of the NICO deposit, Fortune has purchased lands near Saskatoon, Saskatchewan, where it proposes to construct a hydrometallurgical process plant to process bulk concentrates produced from the NICO property to high value metal and chemical products (the "Saskatchewan Metals Processing Plant" or the "SMPP").
-Based on a completed feasibility study to date, the NICO project contains reserves to support mining operations for more than 20 years.
+Fortune is a mining and resource development company with mineral deposits in the advanced exploration and development stage, located in Canada.
+The Company is currently focused on development of the NICO gold-cobalt-bismuth-copper deposit ("NICO") in the Northwest Territories ("NWT").
+As part of the development of the NICO deposit, Fortune has purchased lands near Saskatoon, Saskatchewan, where it proposes to construct a hydrometallurgical refinery to process bulk concentrates produced from the NICO property to high value metal and chemical products (the "Saskatchewan Metals Processing Plant" or the "SMPP").
+Based on a completed feasibility study, the NICO project contains reserves to support mining operations for more than 20 years.
 In addition, the Company owns the Sue-Dianne copper-silver-gold deposit ("Sue-Dianne") and the Salkeld Lake exploration project in the NWT.
+The Company, together with POSCAN also has the right to repurchase the licenses containing the Arctos anthracite metallurgical coal project in British Columbia ("Arctos") from BC Rail, which purchased these licenses on behalf of the British Columbia Government.
 Fortune is pursuing growth of shareholder value through assembly, development and operation of high quality mineral resource projects.
 The Company's strategy is currently focused on NICO.

-In pursuit of its strategy, Fortune is: (i) building and enhancing existing relationships with First Nations, local communities, governments and other stakeholders who may be impacted by and benefit from the NICO and SMPP projects; (ii) obtaining environmental and operational permits for NICO and the SMPP; and, (iii) engaging with potential strategic and financing partners, evaluating potential transactions and acquiring the funding for the development, construction and successful commercial production of the NICO project.
+In pursuit of its strategy, Fortune is: (i) building and enhancing existing relationships with First Nations, local communities, governments and other stakeholders who may be impacted by and benefit from the NICO and SMPP projects; (ii) obtaining environmental and operational permits for NICO and the SMPP; and (iii) engaging with potential strategic and financing partners, evaluating potential transactions and acquiring the funding for the development, construction and successful commercial production of the NICO project.